The Ugly Stepsister: Plot

-During a dress fitting with her mother, the dress seller gives Elvira a blonde wig and ballgown.
-He notices Agnes's beauty and makes inappropriate advances on her, including kissing her.
-She spits on him and the floor in disgust, which Rebekka forces her to clean up.
-Elvira later sees Agnes with a ball gown that was from Agnes's late mother and angrily destroys it.
-Agnes cries over her father's corpse.
-She then has a vision of her mother, who gives her a beautiful pair of shoes and warns her that the carriage turns back into a pumpkin by midnight.
-The silkworms on her father's body fix Agnes' torn gown.
+During a dress fitting, the dress merchant provides Elvira with an elegant ball gown and a blonde wig to hide her hair loss.
+Elvira later sees Agnes with a ball gown that belonged to Agnes's late mother and angrily destroys it.
+Sleeping next to her father's corpse, Agnes awakens to a vision of her birth mother, who gives her a beautiful pair of shoes and warns her that the carriage will turn back into a pumpkin by midnight.
+Agnes's gown is mended by silkworms from her father's body.

-At the ball, Elvira attracts Prince Julian's interest, but his attention is quickly stolen by a veiled Agnes, who arrives late.
-Elvira escapes to another room and vomits up tapeworm eggs.
-Rebekka forces her to go back to the ball and dance with other men, during which Elvira sees Agnes without the veil.
-Agnes then hears the clock chiming for midnight and runs away, leaving one shoe behind.
+At the ball, Elvira attracts Prince Julian's interest and he chooses her to be his partner for the opening dance, but he quickly shifts his attention to a veiled Agnes, who arrives late.
+Elvira becomes ill from the tapeworm, retreats to another room and vomits up tapeworm eggs.
+Rebekka forces her to dance with other men, whereupon Elvira sees Agnes without the veil.
+Agnes flees as the clock strikes midnight, leaving one shoe behind.
 Prince Julian declares he will marry the woman whose foot fits the shoe.
-Later, both women return home.
-Aware that Agnes left behind a slipper, Elvira attacks and forces Agnes to hand over the other shoe with a butcher knife.
-When she discovers that her feet are too large for the slippers, Elvira attempts to sever her toes using the same knife.
-She is found by Rebekka and Alma.
-Alma is horrified when Rebekka sedates Elvira and completes the task.
+Back home, aware that Agnes left behind a slipper, Elvira attacks Agnes with a butcher knife and demands the other shoe.
+Since her feet are too large, Elvira attempts to sever her toes using the knife.
+Rebekka coldly remarks that Elvira mutilated the wrong foot.
+Rebekka sedates Elvira and mutilates the "correct" foot, horrifying Alma.

-The next morning, Elvira hears the trumpets announcing the prince’s arrival.
-She crawls on the floor, unable to walk, then falls down a flight of stairs, breaking her nose and chipping her teeth, only to find that the prince and Agnes have already found each other, making Elvira's efforts officially wasted.
-Defeated, Elvira listens to Alma, takes an antidote and vomits up a large tapeworm.
-The sisters steal their mother's jewelry, leaving so they can live free of her influence, while Rebekka fellates a man she stole from Elvira at the ball.
-In a post-credits scene, it is revealed that Otto's rotting corpse remains in his house.
+The next morning, Elvira hears trumpets announcing the prince's arrival.
+She crawls on the floor, unable to walk, then falls down a flight of stairs, breaking her nose and chipping her teeth, only to find that the prince and Agnes have already found each other.
+Alma convinces Elvira to take an antidote to expel the tapeworm, which has grown to an enormous size.
+The sisters steal their mother's jewelry and leave so they can live free from her tyranny, while Rebekka fellates a young nobleman from the ball; she notices her daughters leaving but does not stop them.
+A pair of ravens eat the tapeworm's remains as the sisters ride away.
+Otto's rotting corpse remains forgotten in the house.